Rick Becker: North Dakota House of Representatives

-64th legislative session

 During the 2015 legislative session, Becker supported Division A of HB 1461, which would have pulled North Dakota out of the Smarter Balanced Assessment Consortium, generally seen as a move to get the state out of the Common Core standards.
 The bill narrowly failed.
 Becker was the main force courting support for the bill, which Governor Jack Dalrymple, state Superintendent of Public Instruction Kirsten Baesler, and Republican Party leadership opposed.

 Becker supported a bill that would have brought the state income tax down to a 0% rate for an extended tax holiday for residents paying those taxes.
 His bill to ban DUI checkpoints garnered significant controversy but ultimately failed.

-65th legislative session

 In 2017, Becker and others decided to provide a more organized, public presence for their Bastiat Caucus in order to disseminate information to the public about key legislation from Caucus members.
 This effort included an aggressive social media campaign, website and grassroots organizing headed by his former gubernatorial campaign staff.
 Some in the media reported division amongst the ranks of the Republican Party and efforts by leadership to thwart Becker's legislative initiatives.

 Becker introduced 17 bills during the 2017 legislative session, more than most representatives.
 His "constitutional carry" bill, which would allow otherwise law-abiding citizens to carry concealed weapons without a permit generated significant interest and attention.
 He also introduced legislation on free speech protections on college campuses that would eliminate "safe spaces" and a bill decriminalizing marijuana.
 In the aftermath of the 2015 legislative battle over getting out of Common Core in North Dakota and an electoral challenge to Superintendent of Public Instruction, Kirsten Baesler, Becker decided to put forward legislation to provide school choice in North Dakota.
 His bill, which would establish education savings accounts, was introduced.

 2016 gubernatorial campaign

 On November 11, 2015, in an online video announcement, Becker became the first candidate to announce his candidacy in the 2016 gubernatorial election.
 The campaign sought the endorsement of the Republican Party at its state convention, held in Fargo in April 2016.
 He publicly pledged to not proceed past the convention without support from the Party.
 Becker was endorsed by many of the top conservatives in the legislature, including Majority Caucus Leader Scott Louser.
 He was also endorsed by the National Association for Gun Rights and by Congressman and former presidential candidate Ron Paul.

 At the State Republican Convention, Becker came in second to Attorney General Wayne Stenehjem on a first and second ballot.
 Eventually, Stenehjem won in a close race over Becker.
 Doug Burgum, who came in a distant third at the convention, eventually defeated Stenehjem in the June 14 Republican primary.

-Despite losing the Republican gubernatorial endorsement, Becker received more votes as a delegate to the Republican National Convention than anyone else, including the sitting Governor Jack Dalrymple and Senator John Hoeven.